-Once the rice seeds have germinated, transfer them to a place where you can flood them, such as food-grade, sanitized five-gallon buckets, or a kiddie pool.
+Once the rice seeds have germinated, transfer them to a place where you can flood them, such as in food-grade, sanitized five-gallon buckets, or in a kiddie pool.

-Place the bucket in a sunny location at around 75 degrees F. If nights are chilly, move the bucket to a warm, protected location.
-The most important thing is to maintain the water level constant at two inches above the soil, so check it at least twice daily.
+Place the bucket in a sunny location.
+If nights are chilly, move the bucket to a warm, protected location.
+The most important thing is to maintain the water level constant, so check it at least twice daily.

-When the rice stalks are about six inches tall, increase the water level one final time to about four inches.
-After that, let the water level drop naturally.
-The rice stalk will continue to grow and develop seed heads around July, at which point the stalks stop growing.
+The rice stalk will continue to grow and develop seed heads around July in most areas, at which point the stalks stop growing.
 As the soil dries out over the next month, the seed heads will dry, and the seeds turn brown.

 Growing Upland Rice

-After all danger of frost is past, the seedlings can be transplanted into garden soil rich in organic matter, about eight to ten inches apart.
-While upland rice is grown without flooding, it needs at least one inch of water per week.
+After all danger of frost is past, the seedlings can be transplanted into garden soil rich in organic matter.
 Make sure to water regularly in the absence of rain.

 In warmer climates, upland rice can be direct sown.
 Rice does not compete well with weeds, so keeping the rice patch weed-free is important.